netzfisch/teamorga/README.md

 * Comments

 In order to access the administration stuff, you need to be a registered user with the "admin role".
-The first admin needs to be created manual in the console
+The first admin needs to be created manual within the console

     $ heroku run rails console
     u = User.where(name: 'Fritz').first
     u.update_attributes(admin: true)
     u.save

-or via seed data as described above!
+or via seeding data as described above!

 ## Screenshot

-_in production, takes time :-)_
+_in production, seed data needs to be reworked ;-)_

 ## Contribution

 1. Fork it
-2. Create your feature branch: `$ git checkout -b my-new-feature`
+2. Create your feature branch: `$ git checkout -b my-new-feature-branch`
-3. Commit your changes `$ git commit -am 'Added some feature'`
+3. Commit your changes `$ git commit -a -m 'add some awesome feature'`
-4. Push to the branch `$ git push origin my-new-feature`
+4. Push to the branch `$ git push origin my-new-feature-branch`
-5. Create new pull request
+5. Create a new pull request

 ## License